DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

   ![Add to Pile Function](docs/readme-images/add-to-pile.png)

   * Each computer player has their own turn function.
-Within these, the game states are checked to see what cards each player can play, and the ones that can are pushed to a special cpPlayablePile array, where a random card from this array is chosen and layed.
+Within these, the game states are checked to see what cards each player can play, and the ones that can are pushed to a special cpPlayablePile array, where a random card from this array is chosen and played.
 It once again checks if the hand is empty or not, and either ends the game or calls the next player's turn.

   ![Computer Player Turns](docs/readme-images/computer-turns.png)